CondeNast/cross-check/book/src/introduction.md

 The `@cross-check/dsl` package makes it easy to compose validators in this way.

+Note that all of the below examples assume that you created primitive validators from scratch in your own library.
+In practice, the `@cross-check/dsl` package also contains a [standard library][validator-std] of built-in validators that you should use for these kinds of simple cases.

+[validator-std][./validator-stdlib.html]

 #### "All" Composition

 Let's assume the existence of `gt` and `lt` validators.
 We would like to create a `range` validator that takes two parameters, a start and end position.